NEONScience/NEON-Data-Skills/_posts/teaching-modules/disturb-events-co13/2016-08-23-Disturb-Event-Overview.md

 this site and present the lesson in the medium of their choice.

 ## Teaching Modules Collection
-This lesson plan is part of larger collection of lessons utilizing data collected during the 2013 Colorado Floods that are designed for undergraduate and graduate students.
+This lesson page is part of larger collection of lessons utilizing data collected during the 2013 Colorado Floods that are designed for undergraduate and graduate students.
 All lessons and related materials can be found on the
 <a href="http://www.neondataskills.org/" target="_blank"> NEON Data Skills portal</a>.